cco35/sqlalchemy-challenge/README.md

 - **climate_starter.ipynb**: Jupyter Notebook containing the climate data analysis.
 - **app.py**: Flask application file containing the API routes.
 - **hawaii.sqlite**: SQLite database containing the climate data.
-- **README.md**: This README file providing an overview of the project.
+- **README.md**: This README file provides an overview of the project.

 ## Tools Used